muesli/beehive/README.md

 in its current working directory, unless you specify a different file with the
 ```-config``` option.

+Note: You currently have to start ```beehive``` from within $GOPATH/src/github.com/muesli/beehive
+in order for it to find all the resources for the admin interface.
+Also see the
+Troubleshooting & Notes section of this README.

 The admin interface will present you with a list of available Hives.
 We will
 need to create two Bees here, one for the RSS feed and one for your email
 account.